mircomacchi/Neo-cortex-SC-rna-seq/SCneo_cortex.md

 artifacts.
 They could be doublets.
 Moreover, we eliminate empty droplets by setting a lower limit of 200 genes per cell.
-Next, we set a threshold for cells containing a percentage of mitochondrial counts equal to 10%
-- since it's a complesx tissue, thus may be more metabolically demanding than other tissues-, to filter out low quality or damaged cells.
+Next, we set a threshold for cells containing a percentage of mitochondrial counts equal to 10% (since it's a complesx tissue, thus may be more metabolically demanding than other tissues),, to filter out low quality or damaged cells.

 ``` r